carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl05.rst

 introduce new concepts.
 All of the code above has been thoroughly described in previous chapters.

-To motivate the code we want to produce, lets take a look at a simple example.
+To motivate the code we want to produce, let's take a look at a simple example.
 Consider:

 ::